MemphisMeng/Guangzhou-Green-Data-Collection/README.md

 So now I will show you what I figured out and hope somebody to help me improve all the stuff.

-At this stage, you will see a lot changes in our methodology.
-But flaws still existed.
-So soon we abandoned the functions either.
+On this branch, what you could see is the most generalized way to extract the information from internet.
+To do this, we had to be as much object-oriented as possible.